pykickstart/pykickstart/docs/kickstart-docs.rst

     Use the specified filesystem type on the partitions.
 Note that it cannot be used with --type=btrfs since btrfs is both a partition scheme and a filesystem. eg. --fstype=ext4.
-Added in anaconda-21.46-1

 autostep